puppetlabs/puppetlabs-pe_status_check/README.md

 }
 ```

+### Using a Puppet Query to report status.

+As the pe_status_check module uses Puppet's existing fact behaviour to gather the status data from each of the agents, it is possible to use PQL (puppet query language) to gather this information.

+Consult with your local Puppet administrator to construct a query suited to your organisational needs.
+Please find some examples of using pe_client_tools to query the status check facts below:

+1. To find the complete output of pe_status_check from all nodes listed by certname:

+        `puppet query 'facts[certname,value] { name = "pe_status_check" }'`

+2. To find the complete output of agen_status_check from all nodes listed by certname (this could be a large query based on the number of agent nodes, further filtering is advised ):

+        `puppet query 'facts[certname,value] { name = "agent_status_check" }'`

+3. To find those nodes with a  specific status check set to false:

+        `puppet query 'inventory[certname] { facts.pe_status_check.S0001 = false }'`

 #### Setup Requirements

 `pe_status_check::infra_summary` and `pe_status_check::agent_summary` utilize [hiera](https://puppet.com/docs/puppet/latest/hiera_intro.html) to lookup test definitions, this requires placing a static hierarchy in your **environment level** [hiera.yaml](https://puppet.com/docs/puppet/latest/hiera_config_yaml_5.html).